berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 In order to isolate/connect the VM's to each other, you will need to change their virtual network adapters to be connected to the host-only network.
 This disconnects the VM's from the internet, and makes it so they can only "see" the host machine and each other.
-If we wanted to, we could keep the Kali machine connected to the internet, but for uniformity's sake, I chose to make it host-only as well.
+If we wanted to, we could keep the Kali machine connected to the internet, but for the  sake of uniformity , I chose to make it host-only as well.

 Click on the yellow "Settings" gear with one of the boxes selected.
 Then select the "Network" section, and in the "Attached To:" dropdown menu, select "Host-only Adapter"

 ![A17](https://image.ibb.co/cDyQMm/A17_host_only.png)

 Do this for both boxes, and we will be ready to go!
 If you boot up Bulldog, you will not be able to log in.
 That is because you have to HACK in.
 Most CTFs are not designed for you to log in normally, we are going to have to create ourselves an alternative method of entry.

-### You are all ready to go!

 Stay tuned for part 2 coming next week.